5a1ama/Online-Learning-Web-Application/README.md

 <br></br>

+# Motivation :
+### Our motivation was that we wanted to make a website that makes online learing easy were students can learn many different courses and increase their experience by making new projects.
+Also they can communicate with the instructors and ask them for help.
+So we started to make this web application to help people

+<br></br>

 # Description:

 ### Our project is a learning website were individual trainee can register in it and access any course and start learining.